-30 Article 14, paragraph 1, of the Financial Regulations allows the Director General to authorize transfers between chapters, up to a ceiling of 3% of the total budget.
-This could amount to some 2 million CHF per biennium.
-In the view of the Inspector, this authority is too broad; it provides too much flexibility regarding the implementation of the budget, since technically it can result in a disconnection between the Programme and Budget and its implementation, rendering the priorities and the programme budgeting concept meaningless.
-Instead, as it has been recommended by the JIU for other organizations, the Inspector believes the transfer authority should be retained, but limited to 5% of the smaller of the biennial appropriations of the programmes concerned.
+- 30. Article 14, paragraph 1, of the Financial Regulations allows the Director-General to authorize transfers between chapters, up to a ceiling of 3 per cent of the total budget.
+This could amount to some SwF 2 million per biennium.
+In the view of the Inspector, this authority is too broad; it provides too much flexibility regarding the implementation of the budget, since technically it can result in a disconnection between the programme and budget and its implementation, rendering the priorities and the programme budgeting concept meaningless.
+Instead, as it has been recommended by JIU for other organizations, the Inspector believes the transfer authority should be retained but limited to 5 percent of the smaller of the biennial appropriations of the programmes concerned.
 Doing so ensures that the structure of the budget would be retained.
-It would also support the implementation of RBM, by better linking resources to activities, as set out in the Programme and Budget.
-Reporting on such transfers should be made in the RBM context.

-31 The implementation of the following recommendation is expected to enhance the effectiveness of the Programme and Budget process.
+It would also support the implementation of RBM, in better linking resources to activities as set out in the Programme and Budget.
+Reporting on such transfers should be made in the RBM context. - 31.
+The implementation of the following recommendation is expected to enhance the effectiveness of the Programme and Budget process.

-The Council of Administration should amend the Financial Regulations to limit transfers between chapters to 5% of the smaller amount of the biennial appropriations of the programmes concerned.
+The Council of Administration should amend the Financial Regulations to limit transfers between chapters to 5 per cent of the smaller amount of the biennial appropriations of the programmes concerned.